Thursday, January 16, 2020

 QSL card on photo are not for sale....just a collection sample.

-The titel of this post says it all.
-In my opninion something bad has happened the last decade(s).
+The title of this post says it all.
+In my opinion something bad has happened the last decade(s).
 Some of our fellow radio amateurs need to sell their QSL cards.
 In their opinion it is too expensive to exchange QSL, and in some occasions they are right.
 Ok, I know I've been writing about this in Nov.
 2019 but it is still in my mind...

 Online systems confirm your contact now, a QSL is not needed.